razetime/razetime.github.io/_posts/2018-05-16-eyes-of-the-dragon.md

+---
+title: BOOK REVIEW: The Eyes of the Dragon
+layout: default
+---
-# Eyes of the Dragon
+# The Eyes of the Dragon
 ### By Stephen King - A review

 Eyes of the dragon is a story set in medieval times about magic and royal blood.
 It speaks on the topic of parasitic evil in a very abstract manner.